yarinc99/Auto_CORS/README.md

 # Auto_CORS

-Put The Burp Request into the "request.txt" File And Run The Script.
+Put the burp request into the "request.txt" file and run the script.

 usage: Main.py [-h] [-s SITE] [-c CSRF] [-a AUTH]